-We make estimates and judgments in accounting for income The calculation of our income tax provision requires estimates due to transactions, credits and calculations where the ultimate tax companies, are periodically audited by domestic and foreign determination is uncertain.
-Uncertainties arise as a consequence of the actual source of taxable income between domestic and foreign locations, the outcome of tax audits and the ultimate utilization of tax credits
+The calculation of our income tax provision requires estimates due to transactions, credits and calculations where the ultimate tax determination is uncertain.
+Uncertainties arise as a consequence of the actual source of taxable income between domestic and foreign locations, the outcome of tax audits and the ultimate utilization of tax credits.